Edna Paisano: Student activism

+Career

-In 1980, Paisano was hired by the United States Census Bureau, becoming the first Native American to work there fulltime.
+Paisano's first job in the federal government was working on the federal Head Start program, with Indian tribes nationally.
+In June 1976, Paisano moved to the United States Census Bureau, becoming the first Native American to work there fulltime.
 She worked in particular on issues related to the American Indian and Alaska Native census category.
-There Paisano discovered that Native American communities were being dramatically under-counted in the United States census, which caused them to receive disproportionately few government resources and services.
+There Paisano studied why Native American communities were being dramatically under-counted in the United States census, which caused them to receive disproportionately few government resources and services.
 Upon arriving at the census bureau, she described realizing "how important it is for American Indians to know demography, computer programming and statistics: first, because there are very few American Indians in these fields; and second, because, the government is always trying to assess things".

 In her work at the Census Bureau, Paisano identified a systematic undercount of regions where there were very large proportions of Native Americans.
-She attempted to rectify the imbalance using her training in statistics and computer programming, combined with a large public information campaign aimed at increasing the number of Native Americans who filled out the census.
+She attempted to rectify the imbalance using her training in statistics and computer programming, combined with extensive liaison with communities, and a large public information campaign aimed at increasing the number of Native Americans who filled out the census.
 In particular, she developed a questionnaire to estimate the number of Native Americans who may not have been counted in the 1980 census, and she used her training in statistics to suggest improvements to how the US census attempted to count Native communities.
-Her efforts have been credited with being the catalyst for dramatically more accurate counts of Native Americans in the United States Census, resulting in a 38% increase in the number of people counted in the American Indian and Alaska Native category in the 1990 census compared to the 1980 census.
+Her efforts led to more accurate counts of Native Americans in the United States Census, which was one of the factors likely to have contributed to an increase in the number of people counted in the American Indian and Alaska Native category in the 1990 census compared to the 1980 census.

 In addition to her work with the Racial Statistics Branch in the Population Division of the Census Bureau, Paisano also participated in the Interagency Task Force on American Indian Women.
 After 20 years at the Census Bureau, Paisano took a job with the Environmental Protection Agency.
-After a year, she became the chief statistician of the Indian Health Service within the Department of Health and Human Services.
+After a year, she began serving as principal statistician of the Indian Health Service within the Department of Health and Human Services.

-Paisano retired from the federal government in 2011.
+Paisano retired from the federal government in 2011 and returned to Sweetwater.
 She died on September 3, 2014, in Lewiston, Idaho.